bkleinen/bkleinen.github.io/hugo/content/classes/ws2023/info1/labs/exercise-00.md

 ---
-title: 'Exercise 00: Lab Startup for Info1'
+title: 'Exercise 00: Lab Startup'
 author: kleinen
 source: https://github.com/htw-imi-info1/kara
 draft: false
 ---

-This page contains instructions on how you can prepare for the Info1 labs, that is, opening source code in greenfoot (or bluej)
+This page contains instructions on how you can prepare for the Info1 labs, that is, opening source code in greenfoot (or bluej) and uploading reports to moodle.
 ## Intro

 Welcome to the laboratory - that's what we call these rooms filled with computer equipment.
 We have lots of rules for the labs, as they are used by many different people during the week.
 You find a link to the rules ("Laborordnung") [here](https://imi-bachelor.htw-berlin.de/studium/labore/).